litmus-tests/litmus-tests-riscv/README.md

 the RISC-V machine you intend to run the tests on and the machine has the diy tool suite, make and gcc installed.

-To generate the C program, build it and run it do `make run-hw-tests CORES=<n> [GCC=<gcc>] [-j <m>]` where `<n>` is the number of hardware threads the machine can run **(NOTE: this will probably take a few days to complete, though the first log file should be produced within a few minutes)**.
+To generate the C program, build it, and run it, do `make run-hw-tests CORES=<n> [GCC=<gcc>] [-j <m>]` where `<n>` is the number of hardware threads the machine can run **(NOTE: this will probably take a few days to complete, though the first log file should be produced within a few minutes)**.